ceciliaromaro/PDCM_NetPyNE/README.md

 - `init.py`: File to run the simulation; also includes the function calls for creating the network, saving data and analyzing results.

+- `pd.sbatch` and `pd_128.sbatch` etc: Script files to run on HPCs via SLURM workload manager using different number of cores.

 - `IntFire_PD.mod`: NMODL file for he integrate and fire artificial cell used in this network.

 To run the multicompartment neuron version of the network use the files in the `/multicompartment` folder.
 The running instructions and file description is the same as above, except that you need to compile the `mod` folder via `nrnivmodl mod`.